Many strategies, especially portfolio strategies with different algorithms, allow several

 Hedging behavior; determines how simultaneous long and short positions with the same asset are handled.

-0 = no hedging; automatically close all opposite positions with the same asset when a new position is opened (default for accounts with no hedging).
+0 = no hedging; automatically close opposite positions with the same asset when a new position is opened (default for

 2 = full hedging; long and short positions can be open at the same time.

-4 = virtual hedging; enter long and short positions simultaneously, but send only the net amount to the broker.
-Close old trades before new trades (FIFO compliance).
+4 = virtual hedging without partial closing; enter long and short positions simultaneously, but send only the net amount to the broker.

-5 = virtual hedging with position minimizing.
-Several positions entered at market are combined to a single net position.
-Open positions are partially closed to match the net amount (see below).
+5 = virtual hedging with partial closing; open positions are partially closed to match the net amount.